simpeg/community/governance.md

 ### Community Discussion Channels

 Conversation and consensus building are an important part of SimPEG governance, and thus here, we specify the main communication channels used by The Project.
-- The [SimPEG slack](http://slack.simpeg.xyz/) is the main place for day-to-day communication and chat.
+- The [SimPEG Mattermost Team][mattermost] is the main place for day-to-day communication and chat.
 This is where meeting links are circulated, and development discussions prompted.
 - Meetings are held weekly.
-The video-conferencing link is circulated in the #meetings channel on slack prior to the meeting.
+The video-conferencing link is circulated in the #meetings channel on Mattermost prior to the meeting.
 All meetings are recorded and available on [youtube](https://www.youtube.com/playlist?list=PLd9tNwsUm9jOagLQEnxdeIPE4L4bx5Ujg)
 - [Discourse](https://simpeg.discourse.group/) is used as a forum for asking and answering questions among the community.

 ### Institutional Partners